Berserker002/chatapp/README.md

   }
   }

-- api/login - when a user log in online is set to true and it will remain for 1 hour after than user should log in again.
+- api/login - when a user log in online is set to true and it will remain for 1 hour after than user should log in again return a token use it in header as Authorization: Token <str:token>.

 payload = {
 "name": "tester 1",